What New VR Audiences Want

 from cultural and entertainment virtual reality

 Want to know and grow an audience for VR?
-Join us on our UK seminar tour in December 2019, or book a tailored seminar for your own organisation.
+Book a workshop or seminar for your organisation.

-This series of seminars for immersive creators, funders, venues and policy-makers shares the result of our three years of unparalleled live audience research.
+This series of seminars for immersive creators, funders, venues and policy-makers shares the result of our four years of unparalleled live audience research.

 Using live data and real life examples, What New VR Audiences Want will open your eyes to cultural VR from a potential audience members’ perspective – with a focus on newer audiences who are not seasoned VR users.

-Join us for a seminar to demystify the VR audience journey & increase the chances of your projects being successful with the public.
+Book a tailored seminar to demystify the VR audience journey & increase the chances of your projects being successful with the public.

 Our insight comes from:

-- 5 studies with university partners: King’s College, Warwick University, DCRC at UWE, Storyfutures and the University of Brighton
+- 5 studies with university partners: King’s College, Warwick University, Bath Spa University, Storyfutures and the University of Brighton

 - Our own 6-month semi permanent cultural VR venue on Bristol’s Harbourside